Graduate Program Registration

 All new graduate degrees, and any changes to existing degrees, at Cornell University must undergo a thorough university review and approval process to ensure that they are meeting rigorous academic standards, are administratively robust, competitive, and able to attract quality students.

 Although the process is different for research and course-based degrees, as outlined below, both require a review step by the Graduate School.
-Research degree proposals are reviewed by the General Committee of the Graduate School, and course-based Master’s degrees are reviewed by the Course-based Graduate Degree Review Committee.
+Research degree proposals are reviewed by the General Committee of the Graduate School, and course-based master’s degrees are reviewed by the Course-based Graduate Degree Review Committee.

 University Review Process for Research-based Degrees